Mark Briggs: Managerial career

 In November 2016, Briggs joined Mike Petke's staff at Real Monarchs as an assistant.
 Upon Petke's promotion to the Real Salt Lake senior team in March 2017, Briggs was elevated to head coach for Real Monarchs.
 On 20 November 2017, Briggs was named USL coach of the year after leading the Monarchs to the playoffs for the first time in their history.

 In 2019, Briggs joined USL Championship club Sacramento Republic FC as Academy Director.
 Briggs was promoted to head coach for the 2020 season.
 On 7 December 2021, the Republic announced that Briggs had agreed to a new contract to bring him back for the 2022 season.
 On 13 July 2022, Briggs was named USL Championship coach of the month for June 2022 after leading the club to victory in all four of their league games and reaching the semifinals of the 2022 U.S. Open Cup for the first time.
+On November 4th, 2024 it was announced that Sacramento Republic and Mark Briggs mutually agreed to part ways.